High Street

 See High Street and the surrounding tops on our free-to-access 'Google Style' Peak Bagging Maps:

-See High Street and the surrounding tops on our downloadable Peak Bagging Maps in PDF format:
+See High Street and the surrounding tops on our unique, downloadable, PDF Peak Bagging Maps:

 NB: Whether you print off a copy or download it to your phone, these PDF Peak Baggers' Maps might prove incredibly useful when your are up there on the tops and you cannot get a phone signal.